spiffe/spiffe.io/content/spire/getting-started-k8s.md

 ## Tested Kubernetes Versions

-This tutorial has been tested on these Kubernetes versions: 1.13.1, 1.12.4, and 1.10.12.
+This steps in this guide have been tested on these Kubernetes versions: 1.13.1, 1.12.4, and 1.10.12.

 ## Assumptions

 The sample **.yaml** files for this walkthrough assume you are running Kubernetes in a [minikube](https://kubernetes.io/docs/setup/minikube/) cluster.
-If you’re not running a minikube cluster, you will need to adjust certain configuration settings; these adjustments are called out in the relevant step in the tutorial.
+If you’re not running a minikube cluster, you will need to adjust certain configuration settings; these adjustments are called out in the relevant step in the guide.

 ## Deployment and Configuration Details